Meet Marcos de Alvarez Sanchez - Backstory Scene 1

 All over the nation, students gathered in school cafeterias, adults in each area at the area rec centers or at their workplaces, to watch the mandatory broadcast.

 Sound blasted from the speakers, followed by sharp feedback.
 Escuela Principal Mendoza, a short, rotund man who always had a cigar tucked into his breast pocket, raced toward the audio controls.
-Except the Physical Education teacher to beat him there, silencing the offending noise with the push of a button.
+Except the Physical Education teacher beat him there, silencing the offending noise with the push of a button.

 “… and thank you for your attention today,” Supreme Commander Martin’s voice now filled the room, the mouth on the screen forming words several seconds behind the audio coming from the speakers.
 Marcos averted his eyes to examine the fall color behind their nation’s leader.
 Today, he didn’t have the energy to reconcile video and audio in his brain.